-Nazareth Hospital Heart Station/Echo Lab Receives Echocardiography Accreditation by the IAC
+Nazareth Heart Station/Echo Lab Receives Echocardiography Accreditation

 NORTHEAST PHILADELPHIA, PA (May 2, 2016): Cardiovascular diseases are the No. 1 cause of death in the United States.
 On average, one American dies every 39 seconds of cardiovascular disease—disorders of the heart and blood vessels.
 The American Heart Association estimates that the direct and indirect cost for cardiovascular disease in the U.S. for 2010 was $503.2 billion.

 Early detection of life threatening heart disorders and other diseases is possible through the use of Echocardiography procedures performed within hospitals, outpatient centers and physicians’ offices.
 While these tests are helpful, there are many facets that contribute to an accurate diagnosis based on Echocardiography testing.
 The skill of the Echocardiography sonographer performing the examination, the type of equipment used, the background and knowledge of the interpreting physician and quality assurance measures are each critical to quality patient testing.

 Nazareth Hospital Heart Station/Echo Lab located in Philadelphia, PA has been granted a three-year term of accreditation in Echocardiography in the areas of Adult Transthoracic by the Intersocietal Accreditation Commission (IAC).

 Accreditation by the IAC means that Nazareth Hospital Heart Station/Echo Lab has undergone a thorough review of its operational and technical components by a panel of experts.
 The IAC grants accreditation only to those facilities that are found to be providing quality patient care, in compliance with national standards through a comprehensive application process including detailed case study review.